pedroid999/google-date-generator/README.md

 ## Troubleshooting

 1. **OpenAI API Issues**:
-   - Ensure your API key is valid and has access to GPT-4 Vision
+   - Ensure your API key is valid and has access to GPT-4o
    - Check your API usage and limits

 2. **Google Calendar API Issues**: